 What is hearing loss?

-Not only do we want to make hearing care more accessible for people, we want to raise awareness about how hearing loss can impact our health and quality of life.
+At eargym, we are on a mission to make hearing care more accessible and to raise awareness about how hearing loss can impact our health and quality of life.

 What are the symptoms of hearing loss?